zunzer/music_driven_kinematics_in_humanoid_robots/README.md

 ## 2.)
 Thinking
 ### Process music and choose corresponding genre and dance/keyframes (Cornelius)
 TODO:
-- [ ] Be able to recognize music from file.
+- [x] Be able to recognize music from file.
 To do so, either filter training data or change the NN.
-- [ ] Implement shazam-like recognition based on music fingerprints
 - [ ] Optional: Calculate bpm

 ## 3.)
 Acting